Secondary School Program Courses and Subjects

 As a summer student at one of the top-ranked universities in the world, you'll experience a challenging learning environment.
-Whether you’re making liquid nitrogen ice cream in a chemistry lab or examining sea urchins with a marine biology professor, you'll find fascinating ways to build your knowledge in the Secondary School Program.
+Whether you’re analyzing modern medicine or examining sea urchins with a marine biology professor, you'll find fascinating ways to build your knowledge in the Secondary School Program.

-You can browse our wide range of courses offered on campus.
-Can't make it to Cambridge for the summer?
-Consider our online courses.
+You can browse our wide range of courses offered online.

 If you're ready to explore, you can view summer 2020 courses.